-Featuring a breathtaking countryside and beaming coast to coast with culture, cuisine and Chianti, Italy has plenty to satisfy any traveler’s appetite (both figuratively and literally).
-Its charm is undeniable, from the iconic architecture of the capital and storied cobblestone streets of Vatican City, to the quaint fishing villages of Cinque Terre and the famed pizzerias of Naples.
+Featuring a breathtaking countryside and beaming coast to coast with culture, cuisine and Chianti, Italy has plenty for any traveler to experience.
+The country’s charm can be seen everywhere, from its iconic architecture and storied cobblestone streets of Vatican City to the quaint fishing villages of Cinque Terre and the famed pizzerias of Naples.

-The birthplace of Galileo fills Instagram feeds thanks to the instantly recognizable Leaning Tower of Pisa, a 12th-century bell tower (and miracle of medieval engineering), known for its tilt.
-While getting a picture out front is a must, we also recommend ascending the 300 spiraling stairs for unbeatable views of the city below, including the larger Piazza dei Miracoli (Square of Miracles) and the Duomo of Santa Maria Assunta (also referred to as the Siena Cathedral).
-You’ll have free time to explore as part of the experience: Be sure to visit the University of Pisa—one of Europe’s oldest, most prestigious institutions of higher education—browse the leather markets and take snaps atop Ponte Vecchio bridge.
+The Leaning Tower of Pisa, a 12th-century bell tower, is instantly recognizable.
+You can climb the 300 spiraling stairs for unbeatable views of the city below, including the Piazza dei Miracoli (Square of Miracles) and the Duomo of Santa Maria Assunta (also known as the Siena Cathedral).
+And be sure to also visit the University of Pisa—one of Europe’s oldest institutions of higher education.

-Just down the road, Florence’s claim to fame (and rightfully so) is its duomo: Formally known as the Cathedral of Santa Maria del Fiore, the Duomo of Florence is an Italian Gothic structure is a symbol of the city.
+Among the most beloved sights in Florence is its duomo.
+Formally known as the Cathedral of Santa Maria del Fiore, the Duomo of Florence is an Italian Gothic structure and a symbol of the city.
 In fact, it is said to have sparked the Renaissance movement in the 14th century.
 You can dive into the Italian Renaissance at places like the Uffizi, a gallery known as the world’s finest collection of Italian Renaissance art—including The Birth of Venus by Sandro Botticelli—and the Galleria dell’Accademia di Firenze, the largest collection of Michelangelo’s sculptures in the world—where you can see the famous David, among others.

-Adventurers can also head over to Vatican City, the independent city-state within the capital’s walls that’s home to the head of the Roman Catholic Church.
-At the center of the world’s smallest sovereign state are artistic marvels like St. Peter’s Basilica, the largest church in the world and the burial place of many popes; and the Vatican Museums, home of the Sistine Chapel, where mural paintings by Michelangelo—like The Creation of Adam—adorn the walls and ceilings.
+Just 15 minutes from the heart of Rome is Vatican City, the independent city-state that’s home to the head of the Roman Catholic Church.
+Within the world’s smallest sovereign state are artistic and architectural marvels like St. Peter’s Basilica, the largest church in the world and the burial place of many popes; and the Vatican Museums, home of the Sistine Chapel, where mural paintings by Michelangelo—like The Creation of Adam—adorn the walls and ceilings.